How to Tell a Child About Putting a Dog Down

 Where to Turn for Help

 Local shelters often hold workshops and support groups to help people after pet loss.
 Contact your local shelter for information.
 There are also a number of organizations dedicated to helping people cope around the country.
-To find one in your state, visit the Delta Society.

 Read Other Articles Related to How to Tell Child About Putting Dog Down